Kuroneer/wp-virtual-hsphfp-mic/README.md

 The following configuration items are available (shown with their defaults):
 * `profile_debounce_time_ms: 1000`: ms to wait before executing a profile change
 * `device_priority: nil`: Priority of the virtual device.
-Higher priorities get selected as default.
+Higher priorities get selected as default stream.
 Default highest priority for bluetooth devices is currently 2010, so a value of 2011 will select the virtual node as default over the traditional mic node.